English folklore: Characteristics

-Although English folklore has many influences, its largest are its Christian, Celtic and Germanic.
+Although English folklore has many influences, its largest are Christian, Celtic and Germanic.
 Non-Christian influences also defined English folklore up to the eleventh century, such as in their folksongs, celebrations and folktales.
 An example is the 305 ballads collected by Francis James Child published during the English revival in the 19th century.
 During the English folksong revival, English artists scrambled to compose a national identity consisting of England's past folksongs and their contemporary musical influences.
 Authors such as Francis James Child, Arthur Hugh Clough, and Chaucer made English folksong supranational due to the willingness to import other languages' words, pronunciations, and metres.
 Other examples of non-Christian influences include the Wild Hunt which originates from wider Europe, and Herne the Hunter which relates to the Germanic deity Woden.
 The Abbots Bromley Horn Dance may represent a pre-Christian festival and the practice of Well dressing in the Peak District, which may date back to Anglo-Saxon or even Celtic times.
 May Day celebrations such as the Maypole survive across much of England and Northern Europe.
 Christmas practices such as decorating trees, the significance of holly, and Christmas carolling were born from the desire to escape from the harshness of winter around Europe.

 These combine to form a folklore which teaches that, through an upright and virtuous character, a person can achieve a successful life.
 Lullabies, songs, dances, games, folktales, and superstitions all imparted a religious and moral education, and form a person's sense of justice and Christianity.
-Children's games would often contain counting songs or gamifications of manners to ensure that a child was happy, healthy, and good.

-English folklore also included beliefs of the supernatural, including premonitions, curses, and magic, and was common across all social classes.
+Children's games would often contain counting songs or gamifications of manners to ensure that a child was happy, healthy, and good.English folklore also included beliefs of the supernatural, including premonitions, curses, and magic, and was common across all social classes.
 It was not regarded with the same validity as scientific discoveries, but was made to be trusted by the repeated accounts of a magician or priest's clients who saw the ritual's spectacle and so believed in its efficacy.
 Even when such rituals failed, such as a 15th-century physician using a golden artifact to heal his patients, their failures were attributed to the fickleness of magic.

 As for English folktales, some such as Weber argue that they were passed down for the purpose of reflecting the grim realities of a child's life and hence instilled valued English morals and aesthetics.
 Others such as Tatar would counter that these folktales' fantasies were so removed from reality that they were a form of escapism, imaginative expression, and linguistic appreciation.
 Most folklorists would agree that the purpose of English folklore is to protect, entertain, and instruct on how to participate in a just and fair society.